 Skip to main content

-Use POST /v1/billing/deduct to deduct credits from a user’s available balance in a single request.
+Use POST /v1/billing/deduct to deduct from a customer’s available wallet balance in a single request.
 This is the right choice for fixed-price image generation, fixed-cost API calls, and other one-time operations where cost is known upfront.
-If cost is unknown in advance, or you need to reserve credits before settlement, use staged deduction instead.
+It is one of the billing primitives you use for work you price yourself.

 Minimal Example